Ultimate Burlington Real Estate Investing Guide for 2026

 Property Taxes

-If property taxes keep rising, the homeowner’s loan payments also keep increasing.
-This makes it difficult for financially strapped borrowers to meet their obligations, and the mortgage loan could become past due.
+If property taxes keep rising, the homeowner's mortgage payments also keep going up.
+This makes it difficult for financially weak borrowers to stay current, and the mortgage loan might become past due.

 Real Estate Market Strength